 GPCG Grant St is located on a private, vacant lot on the south end of Grant Street SE in Atlanta, GA (see location below).
 Half of the cultivated area in the garden consists of Household Plots, and half is made up of Plant-A-Row Plots, where members work together to grow food for donation to local organizations that feed folks in need.

 There are 25 Household Plots, approximately 10' by 3', and 15 Plant-A-Row Plots as of the 2020 growing season.
-The garden's Plant-A-Row stewards grew and donated 431 pounds of fresh vegetables and fruit in 2020.
+The garden's Plant-A-Row stewards grew and donated more than 400 pounds of fresh vegetables and fruit per year in 2019-2021.

 The garden was started when a group of Grant Park residents leased the property in May 2011 and spent a hot summer removing kudzu and ferociously invasive Johnson grass, installing terraced beds, water tanks, composting areas, and trails.
 Many hours of work were also performed by volunteer groups organized by the Atlanta Community Food Bank.
 During the 2011/2012 winter, the group farmed cold-weather crops like greens, turnips, garlic and cabbage, most of which were donated to Atlanta Community Food Bank agencies.
 Private plots were leased out to neighbors starting in the spring of 2012 in addition to the areas that support food grown for donation.
 Flower, herb and fruit plantings have also been added to the garden.